DeanLeong/production-ready-react/readme.md

 By the end of this, developers should be able to:

-* Explain some of the advanced React and JavaScript features that help with building a larger React application
+- Explain some of the advanced React and JavaScript features that help with building a larger React application
-* Return to old code and notice what could be improved.

 ## Introduction